Can I Sue for Wrongful Death if a Detached Trailer Killed My Family Member?

 When our lawyers investigate an accident, they gather and preserve evidence, analyze it, and build a winning case.
 Parts can include a hitch receiver, draw bar, ball mount, trailer tongue, T connector, sway control, bearing, and coupler.
 Every part must be gone over carefully to determine if the parts were defective in design, in manufacturing or in maintenance.

-Investigation of Hitch
+Investigation of Trailer Hitch after Crash

 Our lawyers look for answers to the following questions:

 - Was the hitch fitted properly on the ball?

 - Was the locking mechanism is in place and working as it should have?